ileuskov/QuickSort/README.md

 I strongly believe that a Quicksort algorithm is a must-have pet-project for every computer science student.
 It is especially important to understand for the Java developers since the default sorting algorithm in Java (Arrays.sort) is also Quicksort.

-Quicksort is a Divide and Conquer algorithm.
+It is a Divide and Conquer algorithm.
 Which means that it picks one element of an array as the pivot and sorts all the other elements around it, for example smaller elements to the left, and larger to the right.
 There are many different ways to choose the pivot in the Quicksort algorithm.
 In my program it is always the last element of the array.

 The current program has 2 features: